Integration web and app data contributes to a 360-degree customer view

 Univé is a Dutch insurance company that offers insurance, financial products, and services to both consumers and businesses.
 The company is focused on providing high-quality service and helping customers make responsible financial decisions.
 Since 2014, we have been working closely with Univé.

-Univé wanted to create a 360-degree customer view.
-To achieve this, we extracted the data from the report suite and brought it together in a data platform.
-In this way, Univé can, after giving permission, offer its customers a personalised experience, optimise marketing activities and integrate machine learning in decision-making processes.
+To help Univé with a 360-degree customer view, we extracted their data from multiple sources and brought it together in a server-managed data platform.
+In this way, Univé can, upon user consent, offer its customers a personalised experience, optimise marketing activities and integrate machine learning in decision-making processes.
 They called in the help of our Technical Web Analysts for this.

 Our approach